-- GATE is the most widely used open source toolkit for NLP in the world - We're using it because it's a great way to showcase all the core NLP components that are used for text analysis tasks - You can play with all the tools in GATE and try out things for yourself to see how it works - And also because we're experts - Developed at the University of Sheffield since 2000 (in its current form) - The person who led the development of the NLP tools in GATE since 2000 is the one presenting to you now © - And by the way, just because it's old doesn't mean it's out of date.
+- GATE is the most widely used open source toolkit for NLP in the world - We're using it because it's a great way to showcase all the core NLP components that are used for text analysis tasks - You can play with all the tools in GATE and try out things for yourself to see how it works - And also because we're experts - Developed at the University of Sheffield since 2000 (in its current form) - The people who developed the NLP tools in GATE since 2000 are the ones presenting this course (2) - And by the way, just because it's old doesn't mean it's out of date.
 GATE is in constant development with new technologies being constantly added.